Bombylius major: Flight

-Pollinator Role
+Pollinator role

 The B. major bee-fly is a common, generalist floral pollinator, meaning that it does not give preference to one flower over another, instead pollinating a wide variety of plant families and species.
 The fly uses its proboscis to carry and transfer the pollen.
 The species is a dominant pollinator within its community, sometimes even pollinating up to two thirds of the local flowers.
 In addition, B. major will visit and pollinate plants that attract few other species.
 Some types of flowers, for example Pulmonaria officinalis, will be almost exclusively pollinated by B. major, with other species contributing a negligible amount to that plants pollination.
 Some flower species, such as Delphinium tricorne, are even specifically adapted to the fly in terms of color, shape, and form.
 If given the choice, B. major will have a consistency in plant choice.

-Flower Attraction
+Flower attraction

 Long distance floral attraction is governed by optical sense, with color being the most important factor.
 The flies are typically more attracted to blue and violet colors, and occasionally yellow, over orange and pink.
 However, short distance floral attraction is based on the fly's olfactory sense.

 Activity

 The fly is mostly active during day hours when the weather conditions are warm and sunny.
 B. major is attracted to sunnier places and is more likely to pollinate these areas, with a larger average of flower visits in areas of higher amounts of sunshine.
-The fly will hide in the trees during the night and usually dart away from a cast shadow and occasionally hide in clean washing brought in fresh from the washing line and fly out causing unsettled behaviour in the discoverer.
+The fly will hide in the trees during the night and usually dart away from a cast shadow.